Holding Rideshare Drivers And Companies Accountable

 - Confirm whether the driver is a rideshare driver and whether they were logged in and driving a passenger or on their way to pick up a passenger.

 Remember to be friendly.
 Others will be more open to providing you with information – potentially even admitting to being at fault – if you are peaceful.

 Uncovering All Available Insurance Coverage

 Insurance coverage is the key to making sure you have the resources you need to be made whole after a rideshare accident.
 Common carriers such as Uber and Lyft vehicles have a higher duty that requires them to exercise extraordinary care.
 They are also required to have extraordinary insurance coverage.
-There can be at least $1,000,000 in primary coverage depending on whether the driver was logged into the app, on the way to pick up a passenger or carrying a passenger at the time of the accident.
+There can be at least $1,000,000 in primary coverage depending on whether the driver was logged into the app, on their way to pick up a person or they were carrying a passenger at the time of the accident.
 The key is having an attorney on your side who is capable of identifying negligence, determining who is liable and uncovering all available insurance coverages to maximize your claim.